While we were preparing for a four-month trip…

 There are not enough words to adequately thank Bastyr for all they have done.

-Insomnia (I now sleep through the night)
+Insomnia (I now sleep through the night; what a quick fix!)

-PTSD (their prescribed herbal tea and acupuncture was so helpful)
+Trauma/PTSD (their prescribed herbal tea and acupuncture was so helpful)

 To receive medical care from those who are so kind and calm is healing in itself.

 Thank you, from the bottom of my heart, Bastyr.
+You.
+Are.
+Brilliant.

-he’s gently comforted me
+he gently held and comforted me

-he’s gently listened to me and wiped my tears
+he gently listened to me and wiped my tears

-he gently massaged my injury
+he gently massaged my injury and applied pain medicine

 he gently dressed me and fixed my hair